brianjgamble/aliens/README.md

 ## Running

 In the build directory, run the program `aliens`.
-You can use the arrow keys to move the ship around the screen.
+You can use WASD and the arrow keys to move the ship around the screen.
 Pressing `Esc` or closing the window will exit the program.